JamesJackson124/liverpool-crime-analysis-project/data/README.md

-# 📂 Data Directory
+# Data Directory

-This folder was intended to contain the data used throughout the Liverpool Crime Analysis project, as well as any acquisation or concatenation processes.
+This folder contains the data used in the **Liverpool Crime Analysis** project, including both raw and cleaned versions, saved in compressed `.zip` format due to GitHub file size constraints.

 ---

 ## Dataset Overview

-The primary dataset used in this project is **street-level crime data for Liverpool** sourced from the official UK Police API and Open Data portal.
-It spans **June 2024 through May 2025**, covering a full year of recorded incidents.
+The dataset consists of **street-level crime data for Liverpool**, sourced from the official UK Police Open Data portal.
+It spans **June 2024 to May 2025**, covering a full year of recorded crime incidents in the Merseyside Police jurisdiction.

 ---

-## Why the Data Isn’t Included
+## Included Files

-The combined CSV file (`liverpool_crime_data.csv`) exceeds GitHub’s 25MB file size limit and therefore is **not included** in this repository.
+### `raw_data.zip`
+- Contains the original monthly CSVs as downloaded from the UK Police data portal.
+- Used as the starting point for data cleaning and concatenation.

+### `clean_data.csv`
+- Fully cleaned, combined dataset used for EDA and Power BI.
+- Cleaned steps included:
+  - Normalized column names (snake_case)
+  - Dropped irrelevant fields (`context`, `reported_by`, `falls_within`)
+  - Handled missing values (`ASB_FILL` placeholder used for missing IDs as all instances are anti-social behaviour)
+  - Ensured consistent values and formats
+  - Parsed `month` field as datetime

+### `clean_data.zip`
+- Compressed version of `clean_data.csv` for GitHub storage.

 ---

-## How to Access the Data
+## Data Processing Notes

-You can obtain the same data directly from the official police data website:
+- Data contatenation is handled in the notebook:
+  ➤ `/notebooks/data-contatenation.ipynb`

+- All data processing and cleaning is handled in the notebook:
+  ➤ `/notebooks/sql-data-cleansing.ipynb`

+---

+## Source

+If you'd like to download the raw data yourself, use:
 ▶️ [https://data.police.uk/data/](https://data.police.uk/data/)

-When downloading:

 - Select **"Merseyside Police"**
-- Choose date range: **June 2024 – May 2025**
+- Choose the date range: **June 2024 – May 2025**
-- Download the **street-level crime data (CSV format)**

-Once downloaded, save the files in this `/data` folder and run the provided preprocessing script (`crime_data_concatenation.py`) to combine them into a single dataset.

 ---